-24. Invitations to Tender and Quotations/Tendering Instructions b. who is listed on the relevant Framework, Framework lot or DPS and who is capable and willing to tender c. who requests the supply of tender documents under open tendering
+25. Invitations to Tender and Quotations/Tendering Instructions b. who is listed on the relevant Framework, Framework lot or DPS and who is capable and willing to tender;

-The Officer responsible must issue Invitations to Tender and tendering instructions to every person:
+- 25.1 The Officer responsible must issue Invitations to Tender and tendering instructions to every supplier: - a. invited to tender following a short-listing process;